Skip to Main Content

 Telecommunication Officers are tasked with numerous responsibilities including confirming warrants and other data requests for any agency that contacts them via the Texas and National Crime Information Center (TCIC/NCIC) terminals, or entry of information on fugitives or missing persons, or even stolen property and vehicles.
 Telecommunication Officers also have to complete annual training courses in order to maintain their licensing through the State of Texas

-Our Telecommunications Officers are the lifeline of numerous men and women who patrol the streets of Milam County; they are the safe-keepers of those keeping you safe
+Our Telecommunications Officers are the lifeline of numerous men and women who patrol the streets of Milam County; they are the safekeepers of those keeping you safe

-M. Freeman
+Communications Supervisor M. Freeman

-B. Cooper
+Shift Supervisor B. Cooper

-F. Rickman
+Dispatcher F. Rickman

 Map of the County and Jurisdiction